 - Briefly describe the strengths that you bring to this internship experience.
 (250 word limit)

 Start thinking about summer internships by visiting the Poverty & Social Justice Summer Internship Showcase!
-JCU's Summer in the City and Shepherd Internship Programs will be featured.
-Hear from past interns about their experiences, learn how to apply - these are paid internships, and enjoy a pizza dinner!
+JCU's Summer in the City Internship Program will be featured.
+Hear from past interns about their experiences and learn how to apply - these are paid internships!